 All application materials, including contact information, work sample, and reference must be submitted through yaddo.slideroom.com.
 Complete instructions by discipline, including details about the process and requirements, are offered in the SlideRoom portal.

 Submit a work sample(s) that reflects the project you will pursue during your residency, and that represents recent, finished work.
 Work samples may be visual images, video, PDF files or MP3 files, depending on the requirements for your discipline.

-Address questions to Christin Williams, Program Director, at 518-584-0746 or email@example.com.
+Address admissions questions to email@example.com.
 Include your name and discipline in all correspondence.
 For technical assistance during the application process, contact firstname.lastname@example.org.

 Please note: Follow the instructions in Slideroom for your specific discipline, outlined below.